 Housing Costs in Georgia

-Home appreciation rates have shown sizable growth in Georgia over the last five year especially.
-NeighborhoodScout data indicates that from 2013 to 2018, home’s increased in value by 7% annually.
-If you look at just 2017 to 2018, the rate slides up to 8.23%.
+The statewide median home value is $306,113.
+In Atlanta, the state’s largest city, the median home value is nearly $410,000, though.
+Home appreciation rates have shown sizable growth in Georgia over the last several years especially.
+NeighborhoodScout data indicates that from 2013 to 2018, homes increased in value by 7% annually.
+If you look at just 2017 to 2018, the rate slides up to 8.23%, and that’s before the housing boom of the past couple of years.

-On a state level, Georgia’s median rents are quite a bit cheaper than the rest of America.
-But if you were to rent a one bedroom apartment in Atlanta, you’ll pay a median rent of $1,036, according to Apartment List’s 2019 report.
-For a two bedroom apartment, that number jumps to $1,197.
-In turn, the city is $89 above the national median for one bedrooms and $22 higher than the two bedroom median.
+On a state level, Georgia’s median rents are quite a bit cheaper than much of the rest of America.
+But if you were to rent a two-bedroom apartment in Atlanta, you’ll pay a median rent of $1,861.
+This is much higher than the median for the rest of the state which sits at $1,450.

 Georgia’s average monthly utility costs put the Peach State in the middle of the pack relative to its neighbors.
 The Georgia average is higher than Tennessee ($123.30), but lower than South Carolina ($140.80) and Alabama ($142.55).
 Aside from Hawaii ($149.33), South Carolina and Alabama have the highest energy bills in the country.